 Comparison Table: Chipotle vs. Substitutes

-When choosing a substitute for chipotle chili peppers, consider the following factors:
+When choosing a substitute for chipotle chili peppers, consider the specific dish you're making:

 Cooking Tips for Using Substitutes